AY2526S1-CS2103-F09-1/tp/docs/UserGuide.md

   Format: `findbycentre KEYWORD`

+  * The search is case-insensitive.
+For example, since the centre names are in all caps, `findbycentre Jurong`, `findbycentre jurong`, and `findbycentre jUronG` will all return `JURONG PRIMARY SCHOOL`.
   * Similar to `findbyaddress`, entries with a centre name containing `KEYWORD` as a substring will be returned.
-  * Contacts that do not have a centre assigned yet will have their field as `Centre Unassigned`.
-Thus, they will not be able to be found through this command
+  * Contacts that do not have a centre assigned yet will have their field as `CENTER UNASSIGNED`.
+Thus, they will not be able to be found through this command.

   Examples: